 With eight centuries of history behind it, Tallinn is chock full of fascinating sights.
 This compact, seaside city has plenty of areas to explore, from the enchanting, cobblestone streets and Gothic spires of Old Town to the Tsarist-era elegance of Kadriorg and the Bohemian charm of Kalamaja.
 The city also offers dozens of intriguing museums, many of which are themselves housed in Medieval towers and other age-old structures.
 For more information on what Tallinn has in store for visitors, check out our Ideas section, where you'll find great recommendations for what to see and do while you're here, as well as information on the highly-useful Tallinn Card.

-Additionally, Gay Map has put together some tailor-made, self-guided tours, an easy and fun way experience the city, get the best views and visit a number of gay-friendly places along the way.
+Additionally, Gay Map has put together some tailor-made, self-guided tours - an easy and fun way to experience the city and visit a number of gay-friendly places along the way.